elizqian/operator-inference/README.md

 # Operator Inference

-This code implements the operator learning approach described in
+This is a MATLAB implementation of the operator learning approach described in:

 1. Peherstorfer, B. and Willcox, K.
 [Data-driven operator inference for non-intrusive projection-based model reduction.](https://www.sciencedirect.com/science/article/pii/S0045782516301104)